ulrichgero/Cleaning-Data-With-SQL/README.md

-# sorting data with sql
+# Cleaning data with sql

 This project is to help the local to understand where to invest more and which crops categories sell more so they can improve the harvest time and given area.